Bread – It’s the simple things.

 - 1 Pinch salt

 Preheat oven to 180c/350f then, in a large bowl, empty in your 500g tub of yogurt.
-Rinse, then fill tub with porridge oats.
+Rinse out your tub as you'll use it for the porridge oats.

-Add 2 tubs of porridge oats to the bowl.
+Fill 2 tubs of porridge oats and add to the bowl.

 Add your rapeseed oil, bread soda and pinch of salt.